hjwebber/Accountabilibuddy/README.md

 # Accountabilibuddy (Work in Progress)

 Accountabilibuddy is a full stack web application designed to help users stay accountable to their goals by providing a platform for tracking progress, setting reminders, and connecting with accountability partners.
-Whether you're striving to achieve personal, fitness, chores with roommates, or professional goals, Accountabilibuddy has got you covered.
+Whether you're striving to achieve personal, fitness, or professional goals, or even track your chores with your roommates, Accountabilibuddy has got you covered.

 **Please note that this project is currently a work in progress.
 It is being actively developed and improved.**